tmst/ZodbDemo/DOCUMENTATION/Configuration.md

      router['/demo1'] = demo1

 And then tell the middleware how to access the application.
+If you are using the ZODB, then you want to use the ZODB wrapper.
+    import cromlech.zodb.middleware.ZODBApp
     application = ZODBApp(router, db, key="zodb.connection")

 Or if you just have one application application = ZODBApp(demo1, db, key="zodb.connection")

+ZODGApp  gets a connection the database, and stores it in the Environ Variables.

-There are a few other commands in app.py, but these are the most important ones.
+There are a few other commands in server.py, but these are the most important ones.

 When you want to work from the terminal,